arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 ### Data Acquisition

 Sensor data needs to be collected across different flow conditions to build a reliable machine learning model.
-This ensures that the model can accurately distinguish between normal and abnormal flow states based on real-time measurements.
+This ensures that the model can accurately distinguish between normal and abnormal flow states based on continuous measurements.

 The flow sensor connected to the Portenta X8 captures flow rate readings and sends the data to Edge Impulse using the Edge Impulse Data Forwarder.
-This process allows real-time monitoring and labeling of flow patterns under different operating conditions.
+This process allows active monitoring and labeling of flow patterns under different operating conditions.

 To collect training data, the Portenta X8 (or compatible Portenta family) continuously measures the real-time flow rate (L/min) from the sensor.
 It streams it to Edge Impulse via the Data Forwarder.